tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 ![create-client](./assets/cluster-details-create-client.png)

-The newly created client appears in the list, click on `Connection Information` to get all the information you need to connect:
+The newly created client appears in the list.
+Click on `Connection Information` to get all the information you need to connect:

 - `ZEEBE_ADDRESS`: Address where your cluster can be reached.
 - `ZEEBE_CLIENT_ID` and `ZEEBE_CLIENT_SECRET`: Credentials to request a new access token.